gurmeshsingh/Netflix-Data-Analysis-with-python/README.md

 ---

-## 💼 About Me

-Hi, I'm **Gurmesh Singh**, a passionate data enthusiast with expertise in:
-- Data Analytics
-- Business Intelligence
-- Visualization and Insights

 This project is part of my continuous journey to apply data-driven insights to real-world problems.
 Feel free to explore the code and insights, and reach out for collaborations or discussions!